LateNight-Archived/LatekNightV4-ARCHIVE/README.md

 Last version of LatenightV4 release

+-Use Dnspy to decompile and edit Latenight. then submit a issue with the title [Update] and it will be added to this repo

 - LateNight was free and publically available to anyone who wished to use it

 - No attempts were made to protect the software in any form.